What you need to know about a low-carb diet and your kidneys

 Guide We don’t want any unsubstantiated fears to get in the way of people reaping the benefits of a low-carb diet.
 On this page you can learn why many of these controversies are based on misunderstandings or incomplete knowledge – those are nothing to worry about.

-Frontiers in Endocrinology 2019: Long-term effects of a novel continuous remote care intervention including nutritional ketosis for the management of type 2 diabetes: a 2-year non-randomized clinical trial [non-controlled study; weak evidence] ↩
+Frontiers in Endocrinology 2019: Long-term effects of a novel continuous remote care intervention including nutritional ketosis for the management of type 2 diabetes: a 2-year non-randomized clinical trial [weak evidence] ↩

-Diabetes Metabolism Research and Reviews 2018: Effect of low-carbohydrate diet on markers of renal function in patients with type 2 diabetes: a meta-analysis [systematic review of randomized trials; strong evidence] ↩
+Diabetes Metabolism Research and Reviews 2018: Effect of low-carbohydrate diet on markers of renal function in patients with type 2 diabetes: a meta-analysis [meta-analysis of randomized trials; strong evidence] ↩